 (Republishing, or using this info in a commercial product/website, is prohibited without permission.
 All other uses are permitted.
 If in doubt, please ask.)

-This wait type is when a thread is waiting for a Service Broker event to happen.
+This wait type is when the per-instance Service Broker event handler thread is waiting for a Service Broker timeout event to happen or for Service Broker to be started up or shut down.

 (Books Online description: “Occurs when a task is waiting in the primary event handler of the Service Broker.
 This should occur very briefly.”)